Ianokane1/pawfectionparlour/README.md

 - Contact form model, so messages are saved to the database
 - Email confirmation when a message has been received.
 - Account email verification
-- Replace django-crispy forms with HTML forms for easier control of validation and styling
+- Replace Django-crispy forms with HTML forms for easier control of validation and styling

 <a name="structure"></a>